 This state fair cookies recipe was inspired by Sweet Martha’s Cookies at the Minnesota State Fair.
 For the original warm cookies visit the Minnesota State Fair, each year at the end of August.

-I hope you’ll try this recipe and join me for my Cooking with Kids class!
+I hope you’ll try these recipes and join me for my Cooking with Kids class!